COVID-19 pandemic in India: Vaccination policy and distribution

 Changes in procurement policies, the liberalised vaccination policy, and differential pricing further complicated the situation.
+Children in India experienced lower routine immunization coverage and greater delays in immunization during this time.
 Global vaccine obligations of India were also severely affected including those with south-Asian neighbours, and 190 countries associated with COVAX.

 By 22 October 2021, India delivered 1 Billion doses for COVID-19 out of which, 700 million were single doses and 300 million were double doses.

 According to a 2022 modelling study published in The Lancet Infectious Diseases journal, over 4.2 million lives were saved in India in 2021 due to vaccination against COVID-19.

 Immediate relief

 Welfare

 On 19 March 2020, Kerala announced a stimulus package of ₹20000 crore to help the state overcome both the COVID-19 epidemic and economic hardship caused by it.
 On 21 March, Uttar Pradesh announced ₹1000 to all daily wage labourers.
 On 22 March, Punjab announced ₹3000 to all registered construction workers.
 A number of states and union territories went on to announce free and increased rations for ration card holders.
 Karnataka announced ₹1610 crore relief for unorganised sectors including flower growers, washer-men and women, barbers, construction workers, auto and cab drivers, MSMEs, and weavers.
 The Delhi government announced that if a doctor, nurse or hygiene worker dies during treatment, their family will be provided ₹10 million.
 The Union government also announced the distribution of rations.